MicrosoftDocs/windows-dev-docs/terminal/command-palette.md

 1. With a value for `keys` without a `name`

 This is the behavior that is documented on the [key bindings page](./customize-settings/key-bindings.md).
-These commands will **not** appear in the command palette.
+These commands can be invoked with the defined key binding.
+The commands will appear in the command palette if Windows Terminal can autogenerate a reasonable name for it.

 ```json
 { "command": "newTab", "keys": "ctrl+shift+t" }